-- 2.1 Sevenoaks District Council wants to help people get involved in planning the future of Sevenoaks and to improve opportunities for engagement. - 2.2 This Statement of Community Involvement (SCI) has been produced to make sure that the Council can involve the local community effectively in the development of local planning policy documents and decisions on planning applications. - 2.3 The previous SCI was adopted in 2006.
-Since then there have been significant changes to the planning system and this new version of the SCI has been revised to reflect the most up to date legislation and regulation. - 2.4 The Council understands that in order to try to reach agreement within communities, people need to be involved from the early stages of the planning process.
+- 2.1.
+Planning shapes the future of the places in which we live, work and play, and it is therefore important that all of our residents have the opportunity to engage with the process, through the formulation of local planning policy documents and decisions on planning applications. - 2.2.
+Sevenoaks District Council wants to help people to get involved in planning the future of the District, and is driven to improving opportunities for engagement in planning processes. - 2.3.
+This Statement of Community Involvement (SCI) has been produced to ensure that the Council is able to involve the local community effectively. - 2.4.
+The previous SCI was adopted in November 2014.
+Since then there have been significant changes to the planning system, as well as the way in which the Council engages with local communities.
+This new version of the SCI has been revised to reflect the most up to date legislation and regulations. - 2.5.
+The Council understands that in order to try to reach agreement within communities, people need to be involved from the early stages of the planning process.
 The SCI is therefore a public statement that lets communities and stakeholders know when and how they can be involved.